syncfusion-content/maui-docs/MAUI/DatePicker/date-picker-text-display-mode.md

 ---
 layout: post
-title: Date Picker Text Dispaly Mode in .NET MAUI Date Picker Control | Syncfusion
+title: Text Dispaly Mode in .NET MAUI Date Picker Control | Syncfusion
 description: Learn about the date picker text display mode in Syncfusion .NET MAUI Picker (SfDatePicker) control and its basic features.
 platform: maui
 control: SfDatePicker
 documentation: ug
 ---

-# Date Picker Text dispaly mode in .NET MAUI Date Picker (SfDatePicker)
+# Date Picker Text display mode in .NET MAUI Date Picker (SfDatePicker)

 The date picker text display mode is specified in the date picker property enumeration, which is used to display the date picker items based on the modes.
 It offers four modes: `Default`, `Fade`, `Shrink` and `FadeAndShrink`.
 The default date picker text display mode is `Default` in the [SfDatePicker].